-The varietal wines must contain at least 85% of the respective variety, 15% can be other approved varieties.
-The white wines are Chardonnay, Malvasia (Malvasia Istriana = Malvazija Istarska), Pinot Bianco(Pinot Blanc), Pinot Grigio(Pinot gris ) Ribolla Gialla, Riesling Renano(Riesling), Sauvignon(Sauvignon Blanc), Friulano - formerly Tocai Friulano(Sauvignonasse), Traminer Aromatico( Gewurztraminer ) and Verduzzo Friulano,
+The pure variety wines must contain at least 85% of the respective variety, 15% may be other approved varieties.
+The white wines are Chardonnay, Malvasia (Malvasia Istriana = Malvazija Istarska), Pinot Bianco(Pinot Blanc), Pinot Grigio(Pinot Gris), Ribolla Gialla, Riesling Renano(Riesling), Sauvignon(Sauvignon Blanc), Friulano - formerly Tocai Friulano(Sauvignonasse), Traminer Aromatico(Gewürztraminer) and Verduzzo Friulano.

-The red wines are Cabernet (Cabernet Franc and/or Cabernet Sauvignon and/or Carmenère) Cabernet Franc.
-Cabernet Sauvignon.
-Merlot. pignolo, Pinot Nero(Pinot Noir) Refosco dal Peduncolo Rosso.
-Schioppettino and Tazzelenghe, The wine types Bianco, Dolce and Rosso can be produced in any use of all approved grape varieties (with the exception of Traminer Aromatico in the Bianco).
+The red wines are Cabernet (Cabernet Franc and/or Cabernet Sauvignon and/or Carmenère), Cabernet Franc, Cabernet Sauvignon, Merlot, Pignolo, Pinot Nero(Pinot Noir), Refosco dal Peduncolo Rosso, Schioppettino and Tazzelenghe.
+Bianco, Dolce and Rosso wines can be produced using any of the authorised grape varieties (except Traminer Aromatico for Bianco).